manismk/portfolio/README.md

 # portfolio
-This is just my sample portfolio
+This is sample portfolio for neog camp.